MakeSchool-Tutorials/GameOfLife-Unity-VR/P05-ui/content.md

 }
 ```
 >
->Call it at the start of PlayOrPause, Clear, and Randomize.
+Call it at the start of PlayOrPause, Clear, and Randomize.

 <!-- -->

->[action]
+> [action]
+>
->To fix the second problem, switch the order of for loops in the Evolve method so that it looks like this:
+To fix the second problem, switch the order of for loops in the Evolve method so that it looks like this (move the `foreach` to the top):
 >
 ```
 private void Evolve() {